 - Asset-based: expenses based on the amount of assets in the plan, represented as percentages or basis points.
-This also usually lumps in “custodial fees”.
-Typically 2-3%.
+This also usually lumps in “custodial fees.”
+Typically 2-3%, but they can range between 0.08%-4% of the total plan assets.

-- Per-person: expenses based upon the number of eligible employees or actual participants in the plan.
-Can range from $8 to $750+ per month per person
+- Per-person, or per-participant: expenses based upon the number of eligible employees or actual participants in the plan.
+Can range from $2 to $750+ per month per person

 - Flat rate: fixed charge that does not vary, regardless of plan size.